 Once you get on FR42 it starts climbing switchbacks, gaining quite a bit of elevation.

 It made sense that ‘it’s no place for the meek’ could mean ‘it’s snow place for the meek’.
-During winter this altitude could get a lot of snow.
+During winter this altitude gets a lot of snow.
 But this was more of a description than a clue.

 Our solution past this point on our first trip was too simplistic.
 We ended up in an area that was too easy to access and realized our solution needed work.
 We felt it was a successful first trip though as it gave us a better understanding of the area.